 4. Choose Only Qualified PMO Staff

 The PMO staff’s qualifications and motivation are of high importance.
-For instance, the PMO staff has to have a certain service mentality.
+For instance, the PMO staff must have a certain service mentality.
 Yet, PMO members also need to be able to say no.

-Interested in more detail on PMO introduction?
+Interested in more detail on PMO implementation?
 Check out our detailed guide!

 You should staff the PMO manager position with a senior employee.
 This person should have both organizational skills and many years of project management experience.